 A Guide To Auditing

-Compliance auditing has come a long way since Stephen Broderick, our Global CEO, was the pioneer back in 2000.
+Contract compliance auditing of media and advertising agencies has come a long way since Stephen Broderick, our Global CEO, was a pioneer back in 2000.
 Back then it was difficult to convince clients of the need to audit their marketing partners and those few clients faced many obstacles, none more so than the non-existence of signed client / agency contracts and the absence of any audit rights.

 Thankfully, with the help of industry bodies such as ISBA, ANA & WFA and some leading clients, the industry has also come a long way with compliance audits of media agencies now a standard practice across most clients.
 However, there is still a long way to go, as the marketing landscape evolves, so does the financial trail and while media is generally the larger part of a client’s marketing spend and quite rightly the main focus, $Bs are spent on other marketing categories and clients have lots to gain by considering non-media agency partners for audit – after all, the culture of financial management at non-media agencies is very much the same as it is at media agencies where sadly, transparency is something clients have to demand and fight for, rather than rightfully being provided.